-A raise expression specifies all exceptions which can be thrown by an operation.
-It can be mapped directly to TTCN-3 because it can be indicated by the procedure signature definition by specifying an exception.
-Nevertheless, each operation can trigger a standard exception.
+A raise expression specifies all user-defined exceptions which can be thrown by an operation.
+In addition, all CORBA system exceptions as defined in clause 9 can be raised.
+The raise expression can be mapped directly to TTCN-3 because it can be indicated by the procedure signature definition by specifying the list of exceptions.

 A context expression provides access to local properties of the called operation.
 These properties consist of a name and a string value.
-The context expression can be matched by redefining the operation with the context parameters included in the operation parameters (see clause 5.4 of [ITU-T Z.161]).
+The context expression can be matched by redefining the operation with the context parameters included in the operation parameters (see clause 4.6 in [OMG CORBA]).
 The additional parameter must be of type array containing a type record for each context parameter.
 The record itself contains two variables of type string for the context name and value.

 '''

-// not found exception is defined in section "exception declaration"
+// NotFoundException is defined clause "Exception declaration"

-string remoteProc1( in long Parl1, out long Parl2, inout string name1 )
+string remoteProc1( in long Par11, out long Par12, inout string name1)

-raises( NotFound )
+raises( NotFoundException )

 context( "MyContext1" );

-// oneway procedure: no return value and no inout or out allowed!!! oneway void remoteProc2( in long Parl1, in long Parl2, in string name2 ); '''
+// oneway procedure: no return value and no inout or out allowed!!! oneway void remoteProc2( in long Par21, in long Par22, in string name2 ); '''

 '''

 // only operation definition

 type record IDLContextElement {

 iso8859string name,

 iso8859string value

 type record of IDLContextElement IDLContext;

 signature RemoteProcSignature1(

 in long Parl1, out long Parl2,

 inout charstring name1, in IDLContext context )

 return iso8859string

+exception( // user-defined exception

+NotFoundException,

+SYSTEM_EXCEPTION

-exception( NotFoundException );
+);

 signature RemoteProcSignature2(

 in long Par21, in long Par22,

 in iso8859string name2 )

+exception ( SYSTEM EXCEPTION )

 with { variant "IDL:oneway FORMAL/01-12-01 v.2.6" };

 type port RemoteProcPort procedure {

 out RemoteProcSignature1;

 out RemoteProcSignature2

 }

 type component CorbaSystem {

 port RemoteProcPort PCO

 '''

-11 Attribute declaration
+11 Importing attribute declaration